robbiew/goldmine/index.md

 - You can replace ``/pass=@USER@`` with whatever you want for the ``@USER@`` part

 ### WWIV BBS
-Use Chain Edit to add a gOLD Mine entry (if you want to load the main menu, otherwise create individual game entries using door codes):
+Use Chain Edit to add a gOLD Mine entry that (if you want to load the main menu, and not directly launch a specific door with a door code, leave off the 3rd parameter ("WORDLE"):

 ```
 A) Description  : Space Junk! gOLD mINE Game Server
-B) Filename     : doors/goldmine/goldmine.sh %N TAG
+B) Filename     : doors/goldmine/goldmine.sh %N TAG WORDLE
 C) ACS          : user.sl >= 10
 D) ANSI         : Optional
 E) Exec Mode    : STDIO